 He craved recognition, and he didn’t even hit on many of the women he regaled with expensive gifts.

-Here’s my review of the most important bits, from a strategies and power dynamics perspective:
+Here’s my summary and review of the most important bits, from a strategies and power dynamics perspective:

 1. To Steal Money, Learn How to Hide It